 Conditions such as large class sizes, insufficient teaching and learning materials and weak quality assurance are undermining the quality of programme delivery in many African universities.
 Faculty members don’t receive sufficient training in innovative methods and pedagogies, and teaching excellence is not recognised, which has a negative impact on the learning environment and on graduates’ abilities to use their knowledge to address local needs and find innovative solutions to developmental challenges.

 PEDAL is working to bring about significant changes in the delivery of graduate education, helping to improve student learning through an environment of interaction and interactivity, leading to higher quality graduates who are better equipped to obtain employment, initiate and lead projects, and contribute to socio-economic development.
-The partnership is aiming to support the training and capacity building of over 1,500 faculty members and to influence the learning outcomes of 20,740 social science students in more than 20 universities.

 |'This programme challenged us to think critically to deliver to our students.
 It prepares us for the next moment in our academic life which is centred on improving teaching methodologies to help students become useful graduates.'
 Dr. Kwame Asah-Asante, Senior Lecturer, University of Ghana|